 The Day Hospitals offer the following group programmes:

-The Cognitive Stimulation Therapy Programme is an eight-week programme that provides evidence-based treatment found to improve cognitive skills and quality of life for individuals experiencing symptoms of mild to moderate dementia.
+The Cognitive Stimulation Therapy Programme is an eight-week course that provides evidence-based treatment found to improve cognitive skills and quality of life should you be experiencing symptoms of mild to moderate dementia.

-The therapy uses themed activities that are tailored to the individual and designed to stimulate the brain.
+The therapy uses themed activities that are designed to stimulate the brain and tailored to meet your needs.

-The Lifestyle Matters Programme is an eight-week course offered to older adults to promote mental wellbeing and healthy ageing.
+The Lifestyle Matters Programme is an eight-week course that promotes mental wellbeing and healthy ageing should you be over the age of 65.

 The aim is to help and support you with active daily living.
 The programme recognises the importance of taking steps to be as healthy as you can to improve your capacity to cope with the changes that you are experiencing.